Please enable JavaScript

 Which treatment is most effective against lupus?

-The diagnosis of lupus marks the beginning of management that does not necessarily aim for a complete cure but rather for remission, that is, the control of inflammation to prevent irreversible damage.
-The management of lupus must be personalised, adjusted according to the severity of organ involvement and the patient’s profile (age, pregnancy, other existing diseases, etc.).
-It ranges from basic monitoring combined with the prescription of antimalarial drugs for mild cases, to intensive protocols that include immunosuppressive or biotherapeutic treatments for severe situations.
-Each approach seeks to maintain the balance of the immune system, prevent flare-ups and reduce the development of complications.
+The diagnosis of lupus marks the beginning of a course of management that does not necessarily aim for complete cure but rather for remission, that is, control of inflammation to prevent irreversible damage.
+The management of lupus must be personalised, adjusted according to the severity of organ involvement and the patient’s profile (age, pregnancy, coexisting conditions, etc.).
+It ranges from basic monitoring combined with the prescription of antimalarial drugs for mild cases, to intensive protocols that include immunosuppressive or biological therapies for severe situations.
+Each approach aims to maintain the balance of the immune system, prevent flares and reduce the development of complications.

-The current range of medical treatments now makes it possible to offer an almost normal life to most patients with lupus, provided that therapy is strictly adhered to.
+The current range of medical treatments now makes it possible to offer an almost normal life to most patients with lupus, provided that treatment is strictly adhered to.

 4 minutes to understand your skin.
 Our dermatological diagnostic guides you toward the ideal skincare for your specific needs.
 Simple, quick, personalized.